-Contact Form 7 is by far the most popular forms plugin on the WP.org repo.
+Contact Form 7 is one of the most popular contact forms plugins on the WP.org repo.
 CF7 has more functionality right off the repo than most plugins do overall.
-More than that, there is a massive selection of extensions for the plugin that let you do pretty much anything you can think of.
+More than that, there is a massive selection of extensions for the plugin that lets you do pretty much anything you can think of.
 With that in mind, we want to show you how to get the most out of Contact Form 7 and the huge selection of Contact Form 7 extensions.

 Contact Form 7: A Brief Overview

-Like we said above, CF7 is by far the most popular forms plugin, as well as being one of the most versatile.
-If you are unfamiliar with it however, it may appear complicated at first.
+As we said above, CF7 is by far the most popular forms plugin, as well as being one of the most versatile.
+If you are unfamiliar with it, however, it may appear complicated at first.
 But when you break it down, you will find that’s not the case.

 Just because you use code to create your forms shouldn’t scare you away.
 It’s really quite intuitive.
 You don’t even technically need to learn the code used because the buttons above the text area give you a modal for customization.
 You can use the modals without worry, and Contact Form 7 will work great for you.
 But when you dive into the tags and code, you get the full power of the plugin.

 For example, the default contact form template has 4 fields: